thirumurthis/Learnings/hibernate/concepts_notes.md

 ### How to create a one-to-one relation ship?
   - using `@OneToOne` annotation
-  - in below case lid will created in the Employee table
+  - in below case lid will be created in the Employee table
 ```java
 @Entity
 class Laptop{